Eleventy Plugin Baseline

 In eleventy.config.js, keep site.url to the origin and set pathPrefix to the subpath:

-import baseline, { config as baselineConfig } from "./_baseline/eleventy.config.js";
+import baseline, { config as baselineConfig } from './_baseline/eleventy.config.js';

-export default function (eleventyConfig) {
+export default async function (eleventyConfig) {

 eleventyConfig.addPlugin(baseline());